 The program is focused on service learning.
-Students will be divided into groups to work on the nature reserve on the island of Vivara, alongside their Italian counterparts, in the sustainable social gardens on the island and on the shores of the Mediterranean.
+Students will be divided into groups to work alongside their Italian counterparts in the sustainable social gardens on the island and on the shores of the Mediterranean.
 Formal Italian instruction and cultural excursions will make up a fundamental part of the cultural competency segment of the program.

 Afternoons and evenings are usually free for taking a late swim, enjoying all aspects of life on the island.
-Planned activities include a day's sail around the Bay of Naples with stops in Capri and Ischia, kayaking around the island, and a visit to the Phlegraean Fields on bike.
+Planned activities include a day's sail around the Bay of Naples with stops in Capri and Ischia, kayaking around the island, and a visit to the Phlegraean Fields.

 Weekends are free for personal activities or optional trips to nearby sites of interest, including Naples, Pompeii, and Herculaneum.